-Adding Fat for Fullness
+Adding Fat For Fullness

 Despite fat grafting’s reputation for being all-natural, Dr. Peredo cautions it can leave patients looking anything but if weight fluctuation is an issue.
 “The minute you gain weight, you gain it everywhere, including the fat transfer site.
 This can end up leaving the lips looking over-inflated.
 So while this option is longer-lasting, it has its own drawbacks.”

-Is Temporary Better than Permanent?
+Is Temporary Better Than Permanent?

 Although fillers don’t last forever, both Dr. Peredo and Dr. Hartman agree they are the best choice for lip augmentation, even if you have to make a couple of visits a year to the doctor.
 “A hyaluronic acid lip filler will typically last for six to nine months before the patient wants to have more filler placed,” says Dr. Hartman.
-“Conveniently, most of my patients getting lip filler will also be keeping up with their neurotoxin and laser treatments, and facials, peels or skincare products—so they are coming to see me regularly anyway.”
+“Conveniently, most of my patients getting lip filler will also be keeping up with their neurotoxin and laser treatments, and facials, peels or skin-care products—so they are coming to see me regularly anyway.”